 Gynaecological cancer affects the tissue and organs of the female reproductive system.

 These include the cervix, uterus, vagina, vulva or other areas of the pelvis.
-Approximately 5000 women are diagnosed with gynaecological cancer each year in Australia, and almost a third of these will not survive this disease.
+More than 6000 women are diagnosed with gynaecological cancer each year in Australia, and almost a third of these will not survive this disease.

 Gynaecological cancers have not been researched as well as other cancers, such as breast cancer.